 Loss adjusters may investigate the circumstances surrounding how an accident happened to apportion blame.
 If the insurance companies do not agree who is at fault and to what extent, the matter may need to go to court for a judge to determine.

-Different jurisdictions have varying statutes of limitation (or laws) that establish how much time injured parties have to file a claim for compensation.
+Different jurisdictions have varying statutes of limitation (or laws) that establish how much time injured parties have to file a personal injury claim.
 This is known as ‘the limitation period’.

-In the United Kingdom, claimants should commence legal proceedings within 3-years from the date of an accident or when they first discovered the injury.
+In the United Kingdom, claimants should begin a personal injury claim within 3-years from the date of an accident or when they first discovered the injury.
 Not adhering to the set timeline will result in losing the right to claim.

 Also, a court has the discretion to extend or even waive the three-year limit if it deems there have been special circumstances.
 For instance, exceptions may be allowed if the injured party suffered psychological trauma due to a brain injury that impaired their ability to personally make a claim within the usual time limit.